Federrico: Plot

-The series has a very simple plot: Federrico gets involved on funny adventures on the school or with his friends.
-Many times he drives mad his neighbor, Don Moncho, and his mother, Doña Carlota.
+Federrico is a boy in a sailor costume of 9 years old: spoiled and envious, rude to his friends, but on the necessary occasions, he shows his great sense of help and kindness and gets involved on funny adventures on the school or with his friends.
+Many times he drives his neighbor Don Moncho angry, and his mother, Doña Carlota who runs a corner shop.
 Federrico is also in love with his teacher, a very beautiful lady.
+His name comes from his father who died.
+Don Federico, who was a sailor, who died when his ship sank in the high seas.